 How do I transfer my RRSPs?

-Should I invest my RRSP in term deposits or mutual funds?
+Should I invest my RRSP in GICs or mutual funds?

 Or maybe both?
 Your goals and timeline will dictate this.
 If you have more than one goal then you may need different investments for each goal.
 Chat with an advisor (we’re a little biased, but we know some good ones).
 These are important decisions and you shouldn’t have to make them alone.
 We’ll take a look at your goals, your timeline and your lifestyle and see what’s realistic and fits best.